Koverse/documentation/docs/source/devguide.rst

 Developers can customize and extend Koverse in several ways, such as:

 * Koverse Apps - Web Applications that are hosted by Koverse leverage the Javascript SDK to support interaction with Koverse for a large number of users.
-Apps may also include custom Transforms to help get Data Collections into a structure that the App expects.
+Apps may also include custom Transforms to help get Data Sets into a structure that the App expects.

 * AddOns - these are packages that extend Koverse with custom Sources, Transforms, and Sinks.